Cyprus Road Trip

 Cyprus Road Trip Map

-We started our road trip at Larnaca International Airport and the first destination on our agenda was up the east coast to Ayia Napa Sea Caves.
-From here the trip went to Limassol where we spent the first night.
+We started our road trip at Larnaca International Airport.
+The first destination on our agenda was the east coast to Ayia Napa Sea Caves.
+From here, the trip went to Limassol, where we spent the first night.

-Then Mount Olympos, the town of Omodos, Aphrodite’s Rock, and finally Paphos where we stayed for five nights.
-We also did a day trip to Wild Beach and Coral Beach along the West Coast.
+Then, we visited Mount Olympos, the town of Omodos, Aphrodite’s Rock, and finally, Paphos, where we stayed for five nights.
+We also took a day trip to Wild Beach and Coral Beach along the West Coast.

 Cyprus road trip starting in Larnaca.
 First stop Ayia Napa, then Limassol, Mount Olympos, Omodos, Aphrodite’s Rock, Paphos, and Wild Beach.
 Click to view a larger map.